Lucille McVey: Early career

 Lucille McVey was born in Sedalia, Missouri, on April 18, 1890.
 From the age of 15, she worked as a comedian and was recognized as a foremost "child dialect reader".
 She went for a screen career in 1911 at the age of 21.
 At that time she was credited under the pseudonym of Jane Morrow, her grandmother's name.

 In the early 1914, she joined the Vitagraph Studios where she met Sidney Drew and joined his company of players.
 In April 1914, she and the other members of the company accompanied Drew to Florida for a stay of six weeks, which started the beginning of their personal and working relationship.

-Their marriage on July 25, 1914, led to the creation of Mr. and Mrs. Sidney Drew comedies.
+Their marriage on July 25, 1914 led to the creation of Mr. and Mrs. Sidney Drew comedies.

 Mr. and Mrs. Sidney Drew

 Like many women of the period, such as Lillian Gish or Margery Wilson, McVey pursued opportunities to write and direct.
 She started producing comedies with her husband under the name Mr. and Mrs. Sidney Drew.
 They occupied their own unit at the Vitagraph Studios.
 Soon they specialized in what came to be known as "polite" or "refined" domestic comedies also called high-brow comedies - or situation comedies according to the current terminology.
 They found their humor in the small misunderstandings affecting the bourgeois people.

 Their first big success, Playing Dead (1915), was a five-reel "human interest drama" based on Richard Harding Davis's book.
 Sidney Drew directed it and Lucille McVey was credited as screenwriter.
-Following this success, they became a famous duo applauded by audience and the industry.
+Following this success, they became a famous duo applauded by audiences and the industry.

-At the time, comedy shorts were paid per productions, not yearly.
+At the time, comedy shorts were paid per production, not yearly.
 The 1918 crisis affecting the Vitagraph Studios forced the Drews to fly to Metro Pictures, who became their distributor.
 They continued producing short domestic comedies for $90,000 a year, releasing one one-reel comedy a week.
 During that time they perfected their Henry and Dolly characters, who will remain the central players of their productions from this point on.

 At the expiration of their Metro's contract, they decided to temporally retire from the screen and returned to the stage with Keep Her Smiling, a lightweight comedy in which they both starred.
 In August 1918, they signed a contract with Amadee J. Van Beuren to produce a series of two-reel comedies released by Paramount while touring for Keep her Smiling.

 In 1919, the Drews became independent producers, owner of V.B.K.
-Corporation, distributed by Famous Players-Lasky Corporation (Paramount Pictures Corporation).
+Corporation, distributed by Famous Players–Lasky Corporation (Paramount Pictures Corporation).
 They slowed down the production to one or two comedies a month.

 During the spring 1918, Sidney Drew's son from his first marriage, S. Rankin Drew, died while serving with the Lafayette Flying Corps, leading to the deterioration of Drew's health.
 Sidney Drew died on April 9, 1919.